Sale of Property for Delinquent Taxes

 The Special Commissioner of Sale represents that information regarding the property to be offered for sale, including acreage, type of improvements, etc., is taken from tax and/or land records, and is not guaranteed for either accuracy or completeness.
 Bidders are encouraged to make their own investigation to determine the condition, accessibility and occupancy status of each property and to bid accordingly.
 The sale will be made subject to matters visible upon inspection, and to restrictions, conditions, rights-of -way and easements, if any, contained in the instruments constituting the chain of title.
 Any costs incurred by a bidder to inspect or investigate any property are the bidder's.

-The owner of any property may redeem it at any time before the date of sale by paying all taxes, penalties, interest, costs (including the pro rata costs of publication), and attorney's fees.
+The owner of any property may redeem it at any time before the date of sale by paying all taxes, penalties, interest, costs (including the pro rata costs of publication and attorney’s fees) incurred through the date before the auction.

 More complete information on the properties to be sold can be obtained by examining the Court's files in the Clerk's Office of the Circuit Court of Loudoun County or contacting: